mcnuttandrew/critical-hci-vis-class/prep.md

 From derya:

-Troubling Data.
-Could go nice with Michael and Laura’s recent paper about bodies What is Data? - Exploring the Meaning of Data in Data Physicalisation Teaching by van Koningsbruggen et al.
+What is Data? - Exploring the Meaning of Data in Data Physicalisation Teaching by van Koningsbruggen et al.
 On the Making of Alternative Data Encounters: The Odd Interpreters by Desjardins et al.